-The RFBA has a USB port that can be used for firmware updates to the device.
+The RFBA has a USB port, as seen in FIGURE 2, which can be used for firmware updates to the device.
 The firmware update must be loaded onto a flash drive at the root level.
 The flash filename will always be 'image.cmg'.
 Each time the RFBA boots, it will look to see if there is a flash drive with the 'image.cmg' file located on it.
 If it is found, it will check the file to make sure it is intact and compare the software revision level.
-If the software revision level currently in the RFBA is greater than the 'image.cmg' file, then the RFBA will boot as normal.
+If the software revision level currently in the RFBA is greater than or equal to the 'image.cmg' file, then the RFBA will boot as normal.
 If the 'image.cmg' file is newer, then the RFBA will display that it is updating the firmware.
 It is important that the USB drive and the power are not removed during this process.
 It usually takes 10-20 seconds to complete, and the RFBA will reboot once the update is complete.
 It is possible to update the software to an older version by holding the enter key when the power is connected to the RFBA.
 This will skip the version check and force the update.

 Starting with firmware revision 1.03 there will also be an EEPROM update.
 This update is similar to the flash update.
 The EEPROM filename must always be 'image.cei' on the USB drive.
 After the RFBA has loaded the latest flash firmware update it will check to verify that it also has the correct EEPROM image.
 If the EEPROM image is out of date then it will load the valid image from the USB drive.
-If the valid image is not found the product will not boot.
-Note that it is critical that the firmware and the EEPROM revision must be compatible for the product to boot.
+If the valid image is not found, then the product will not fully operate, requiring you to update the image.
+Note that it is critical that the firmware and the EEPROM revision must be compatible for the product to operate as intended.
 EEPROM updates are rare and will work with multiple flash firmware updates.
-For example EEPROM v1.00 will work with flash version 1.00 thru 1.02.
-EEPROM v1.03 will work with flash firmware v1.03 and higher (v1.03 is the latest release).
+For example, EEPROM v1.00 will work with flash version 1.00 thru 1.02.
+EEPROM v1.03 will work with flash firmware v1.03 and higher.